luona-dev/latestGPTs/gpts/fastapi/index.md

 ---
-title: FastAPI GPTs from [latest] GPTs
+title: FastAPI GPTs from [latest] GPTs family
 description: A custom GPT coding assistant, equiped with knowledge of the latest FastAPI features and smart presets.
 layout: base
 date: 2023-11-22